-The Traffic & Safety Committee worked very hard last year with our City Councillor, Jaye Robinson, City Staff, and the Lawrence Park Road Safety Committee to make these changes for the safety of our children.
-These changes were approved at North York Community Council in July 2018.
-We hope the new signage will be in place on the first day of school, but it’s possible that it may take longer to get the new signs in place.
+The Traffic & Safety Committee has worked hard in the past with our City Councillor, Jaye Robinson, City Staff, and the Lawrence Park Road Safety Committee to make changes for the safety of our children.
+There were new traffic signage placed in 2018 affecting our school.

 At Blythwood P.S., there are dozens of vehicles arriving to drop-off and pick-up children every day.
 By driving our children all the way to school, we are contributing to dangerous traffic conditions – at times putting our children at risk.
 This is particularly evident in winter months as snow and other hazards make for extremely congested and difficult drop-offs and pick-ups.

 In addition to some changes near the school, all local streets in Lawrence Park will have the speed limit reduced to 30 km/hr.
 Hopefully this will make walking to school a bit safer.
-Also, watch for changes to the intersection of Mt.
+A left-turn lane for westbound cars turning south onto Mt.
+Plesant was added to the intersection of Mt.
 Pleasant and Blythwood Rd.
-We are expecting a left-turn lane to be added for westbound cars turning south on to Mt.
-Pleasant.
-We have also ordered some orange flags to help pedestrians cross Mt.
-Pleasant.
+We also replenished some orange flags to help pedestrians cross Mt.
+Pleasant as well as in front of Sunnyview P.S.
 It is important for pedestrians to carefully watch for turning cars at this busy intersection.

 In response to your overwhelming desire to establish a safer traffic environment around the school, we have outlined some safety guidelines we expect everyone will adopt.